Table of Contents

 6. Audit regularly and don’t forget your annual physical jewelry inventory check.

 Audit your stocks regularly to ensure that your actual products in stock match the facts in your reports.
 Additionally, you also have to conduct an annual physical inventory check by counting all the stocks you have; it’s tedious, but it eases your accounting and taxation process and helps you uncover issues that you may not have known when relying on your software reports.
-From here, you’ll know whether you need regular unscheduled spot checks to investigate problems that may have risen after your annual inventory check.
+From here, you’ll know whether you need regular unscheduled spot checks to investigate problems that may have arisen after your annual inventory check.

 Effective inventory management plays a crucial role in a healthy business.
-It reduces costs, helps you identify sales patterns, and forecast future sales.
+It reduces costs, helps you identify sales patterns, and forecasts future sales.
 Indeed, a thriving and profitable business starts from managing your jewelry inventory.